GuidoElli/OvertoneExplorer/README.md

 On a MIDI keyboard, you should play both keys below and above a *split note* (a specific note that you can change in the settings).
 The keys below the split note are the *real notes* you are playing, while keys above the split note (we will call them *overtone notes*) change the overtones' amplitude and frequency of the *real notes*.

-For each overtone (track) of the actual note, it is computed the interval (in cents) from its frequency to the closest *overtone note* frequency.
+For each overtone (track) of the *real note*, it is computed the interval (in cents) from its frequency to the closest *overtone note* frequency.

 *Example: you play a note on the keyboard and track 20 turns out to have frequency 886Hz, which is slightly higher than an A note on the scale.
 At the same time, you play a G on the overtone notes.
 So, the closest G to 886Hz is about 784Hz.
 The interval between the two, in this case, would be around 211 cents.
 This value is the input of Chroma editors (on the x axis in both graphs).*